Looking for a central hotel in Rome?

 I'd consider a neighborhood to be in "central Rome" if you can walk easily to at least two major sights.

-On this page, we'll describe the most central Rome neighborhoods briefly, and offer some suggestions for where to stay in Rome in each of these areas.
+On this page, we'll describe the most central Rome neighborhoods briefly, and offer our top suggestions for Rome city centre hotels in each of these areas.

 The below neighborhood descriptions were written by Rome native Alessandro.